wheelybird/openvpn-server-ldap-otp/README.md

  * `LDAP_BIND_USER_DN` (_undefined_):  If your LDAP server doesn't allow anonymous binds, use this to specify a user DN to use for lookups.
  * `LDAP_BIND_USER_PASS` (_undefined_): The password for the bind user.
  * `LDAP_FILTER` (_undefined_): A filter to apply to LDAP lookups.
 This allows you to limit the lookup results and thereby who will be authenticated.  e.g. `memberOf=cn=staff,cn=groups,cn=accounts,dc=example,dc=org`
- * `LDAP_SEARCH_ATTRIBUTE` (uid):  The LDAP attribute used for the authentication lookup, i.e. which attribute is matched to the username when you log into the OpenVPN server.
+ * `LDAP_LOGIN_ATTRIBUTE` (uid):  The LDAP attribute used for the authentication lookup, i.e. which attribute is matched to the username when you log into the OpenVPN server.
  * `LDAP_TLS` (false):  Set to 'true' to enable a TLS connection to the LDAP server.
  * `LDAP_TLS_CA_CERT` (_undefined_): The contents of the CA certificate file for the LDAP server.
 You'll need this to enable TLS if using self-signed certificates.